murat-mehmet/react-native-design-mode/README.md

 #### Now you are ready to create your first design!

 ### &#127912; Creating designs
-For example we have a `Login.tsx` screen that we want to design.
+Imagine you have a `Login.tsx` screen that you want to design.

-We simply create a `Login.design.tsx` file near it.
+To achieve this, all you have to do is create a new file named `Login.design.tsx` right next to the `Login.tsx`.
 ```typescript jsx
 // src/Login.design.tsx